ThalesGroup/scio/CONTRIBUTING.md

 ##### 2. Create a new branch

-It is recommended to create pull requests from a specific (not `main`) branch.
+It is recommended to create pull requests from a specific (not `develop`) branch.
 This allows you have multiple pending PRs in parallel if required.
 Creating a new branch can be done directly on GitHub or locally (in which case its first push requires the `--set-upstream origin <pr-branch-name>` option).

 ##### 3. Clone the repository locally and relocate